Bertrand Traoré

-Bertrand Isidore Traoré (born 6 September 1995) is a Burkinabé professional footballer who plays as a forward or a right winger for club Sunderland and captains the Burkina Faso national team.
+Bertrand Isidore Traoré (born 6 September 1995) is a Burkinabé professional footballer who plays as a forward or right winger for EFL Championship club Wolverhampton Wanderers and captains the Burkina Faso national team.

 After beginning his career at Auxerre, Traoré finished his development at Chelsea, and made his debut in a one-and-a-half-year loan at Vitesse in the Eredivisie.
 After a season in the Premier League with Chelsea, he was loaned back to the Netherlands to play for Ajax in 2016, and a year later signed for Lyon for €10 million.
 He then played for İstanbul Başakşehir on loan until 2023.

-A full international from the age of 15, Traoré represented Burkina Faso at five Africa Cup of Nations tournaments.
+A full international from the age of 15, Traoré represented Burkina Faso at six Africa Cup of Nations tournaments.

 Club career

 Chelsea

 In August 2010, it was reported that Traoré had joined the Chelsea Academy from French club Auxerre, rejecting Manchester United in the process.

 In January 2011, however, Traoré had not yet signed for the club, and in January 2012 the club confirmed that Traoré was not and had never been a Chelsea player, but had appeared once for the club's youth team in a friendly as part of a six-week trial earlier in the season.
 On 17 July 2013, however, he made his debut, as a trialist, in a pre-season friendly against the Singha All Stars.

 On 31 October 2013, Traoré officially signed a four-and-a-half-year contract with Chelsea.
 He signed a contract for Chelsea's senior team in December 2013, and completed the transfer on 1 January 2014.